Skip to content

 You meet someone at a party.
 You talk, you connect, you get married.
 A hundred tiny, invisible factors could’ve kept your paths from crossing entirely.

 These moments shape lives in ways that feel profound.
-And yet, we gloss over how absurdly accidental they are.
+And yet, we gloss over how accidental they are.

 Here’s the blind spot we don’t like to confront: we massively underestimate the role of randomness.